 Today’s learners are often impatient, distracted and overwhelmed.
 Many learners will not watch a video for its duration, and smartphones are a leading cause of interruption and distraction.

-VR can help people make more meaningful connections by allowing learners to practice skills that help them relate to diverse perspectives in the real world.
-For example, PwC developed a VR soft skills course that enables executives and staff to practice new sales approaches.
-Learners get to pitch a virtual CEO, but if they rely on business-as-usual sales techniques, the virtual CEO asks them to leave her office.
+For example, we developed a VR soft skills course that enables executives and staff to practice new sales approaches.
+Learners get to make a pitch to a virtual CEO, but if they rely on business-as-usual sales techniques, the virtual CEO asks them to leave her office.
 However, if learners apply skills that demonstrate how they can bring value to the CEO’s company, they get a “virtual contract” at the end of the conversation.

 VR learning set in the metaverse can increase organizational familiarity with the metaverse’s technologies and opportunities.
 In the PwC 2022 US Metaverse Survey, “onboarding and training” was the metaverse use case that companies said they’re most likely to explore right now.
 In other words, it’s the most common way in which companies plan to get started in the metaverse.